 Aladdine Joroff is a Clinical Instructor and Staff Attorney in the Environmental Law & Policy Clinic.
 Prior to joining Harvard Law School, Aladdine practiced environmental and land use law in the Boston offices of Beveridge & Diamond and Goodwin Procter, where her work included permitting, operating and regulatory compliance counseling, policy development advocacy and associated litigation in state and federal courts.
 She has worked with clients in the private, public and nonprofit arenas with a focus on energy sector participants.
 Aladdine received her J.D., cum laude, from the University of Pennsylvania School of Law and her M.S. and B.S. from the Massachusetts Institute of Technology.

-Jamie Konopacky joined Harvard Law School’s Environmental Policy Initiative as a Climate and Energy Law Fellow in January 2016.
+Jamie Konopacky is the Environmental Policy Initiative’s Watershed Policy Fellow.
 She has researched and written on local green infrastructure policy development with a focus on using such policies to help meet state and federal water quality mandates and promote climate resilience.
 Prior to the Policy Initiative, Jamie worked on environmental and climate justice issues as a fellow for the NAACP in Washington, D.C.
 She also worked as an associate at Godfrey & Kahn in Milwaukee, WI where she developed creative Clean Water Act compliance approaches including water quality trading and adaptive management and worked on brownfield redevelopment and renewable energy issues.
 Jamie received her J.D., summa cum laude, from the University of Wisconsin Law School and graduated from the University of Wisconsin with honors with a degree in philosophy.

 Kathy Curley is the program administrator for the Environmental Law Program.
 Kathy has worked at the program since 2006.
 She holds a B.S. in Public Finance from University of Massachusetts.
 Kathy has been a faculty assistant to numerous professors throughout her career at Harvard Law School.